spacecatpixel/lokidocs/docs/FAQ.md

 ###**Where will SNApps and all of its data be hosted?**
 [SNApps](../LokiServices/SNApps) are similar to hidden services in Tor; they are hosted on servers by users.

-###**How will Loki Network incentivise SNApp development and the secondary services layer?**
-To open-source developers [Service Nodes](../ServiceNodes/SNOverview) and the protocol layer that operates on top of them presents an architecture that is rare in the wild, we imagine developers will have a keen interest in getting their hands on this new decentralised network.
-Beyond that, there must be a way to make money by running third party SNApps.
-We have theorised a few ways that this is possible but nothing is set in stone and we will come to more of a conclusion as the Service node layer is deployed.

-The basic way this works is that the developer of the [SNApp](../LokiServices/SNApps) provides a financial reward to each of the nodes paid in Loki, providing a financial reason for the nodes to run the SNApp, users then register their rune each month with the developer/smart contract by paying an amount in Loki which allows authorises them to use the third party SNApp.

 ###**Are there plans to support Loki on the Ledger Nano S hardware wallet?**
 Yes, it is in the works.